 Borderline personality disorder is one of the most pathologically complex personality disorders which can make it feel impossible to know just what is going through the mind of someone who lives with it.

-- I don’t know how I’m going to feel today: Living with borderline personality disorder can feel like waking up and spinning a wheel to find out which emotions you might have that day.
+Living with a borderline personality disorder can feel like waking up and spinning a wheel to find out which emotions you might have that day.
 It is normal for most people to expect the unexpected and manage their day appropriately.
 For those with borderline, the unexpected is every day and it can feel quite unmanageable.

-- I feel badly when I do or say something that hurts others: Often it seems as though there is no remorse or regret when someone with borderline intentionally, or unintentionally, hurts someone they love.
+Often it seems as though there is no remorse or regret when someone with borderline intentionally, or unintentionally, hurt someone they love.
 They say cruel things, act in cruel ways, and can cause real harm to themselves or to others.
 When called on it, they will act with little remorse or regret.
-Inside, they feel terribly about it and their inability to express themselves appropriately worsens their shame.
+Inside, they feel terrible about it and their inability to express themselves appropriately worsens their shame.